How to photograph the Aurora Borealis in Scotland

 Think before you head out on where you can set up to take your photograph.
 As mentioned above it’s important to find a very dark (no light pollution) night sky, north-facing vantage points to take your shot, but it can also be nice to have a pleasing foreground for your shot.
 For example the beach, mountains, lighthouse, castles, stone age standing stones or trees, it can bring a lot of interest to your shot.
 If you can remain still enough you could be in the photo too!
 As you can see in my example above I used the Bow Fiddle Rock in Portknockie with the Aurora in the sky behind/above it.

 Have a location in mind so you can head straight out and go there as soon as the display starts.
 Speed is essential as some displays can not last very long and you might miss your opportunity.
-Cloud cover can also roll in and cover the sky and spoil the fun.
+Cloud cover can also roll in and cover the sky and spoil the fun, a cloudy night has often spoiled strong displays for me.
 Scottish weather is also your enemy.
 You can also have your camera already set up on the tripod in your car so you can set up quickly and get your picture.

 How do I know when the Aurora Borealis is active in Scotland?